servicepartnerone/mobile-coding-challenge/README.md

 # Bonus (optional)

-Writing a couple of unit tests with the framework of your choice for the available features.
+1. Writing a couple of unit tests with the framework of your choice for the available features.
+2. Solve this challenge using Hooks.